 Pectus excavatum is the most common congenital chest wall deformity in children, with a reported incidence of 1 in 300 to 400 to 1 in 1000 live births.
 A male predominance is observed, with boys reported to be affected three times more often than girls.1 The etiology of pectus excavatum is unknown.
 Theories include intrauterine pressure, rickets, and abnormalities of the diaphragm, including congenital diaphragmatic hernia and diaphragmatic agenesis.2 Although no clear pattern of inheritance is known, Shamberger and Welch note that 35% of patients report a positive family history for chest wall deformities.1

 Pectus excavatum may be accompanied by other abnormalities.
 In a study of 704 children with pectus excavatum, musculoskeletal abnormalities, such as scoliosis or kyphosis, were identified in 19%.
 Pectus excavatum has been associated with congenital heart defects (1.5%) and connective tissue disorders such as Marfan syndrome or Ehlers–Danlos syndrome in up to 6.4%.3 Although many pediatric patients are asymptomatic, symptoms can worsen with age, with increased physical activity or worsening of deformity during the second growth spurt.4 A recent multicenter prospective trial demonstrated that approximately two-thirds of patients reported dyspnea or other chest symptoms with limited exercise tolerance (64.5%), shortness of breath at rest (62.1%), and chest pain on exertion (51.1%).
-Chest ...
+Chest pain unrelated ...